Sarah Gadon: Personal life

 Gadon was in a relationship with film editor and director Matthew Hannam.
 In a January 2019 joint interview, the pair explained that their shared experience of temporary stays in foreign cities was part of the inspiration for the short film Paseo, the first film in which Hannam directed Gadon.

-She married her boyfriend Max Fine on September 24, 2022.
+Gadon married Max Fine in September 2022.
+She revealed her pregnancy by showing off her baby bump at the premiere of Ferrari in December 2023.